dagger/dagger/docs/current/guides/324301-argo-workflows.md

  `kubectl apply -f ./gomodcache.yaml`

-When you're satisfied with the workflow configuration, run it with argo
+When you're satisfied with the workflow configuration, run it with Argo:

 `argo submit -n argo --watch ./workflow.yaml`